 Look out for Legible London signs throughout central London which feature maps and information for pedestrians.
 You’ll be amazed at how easy it is to walk between many London landmarks.

 The most environmentally-friendly way of getting around the city is on foot or by bike.
 Walking is one of the best ways of getting a feel for the city and most major landmarks are within easy reach of each other.
-It’s also a great idea to offset the carbonemissions generated by any flights here.
-For walking and cycling tours and more tips on how to be a green traveller, check out visitlondon.com/green Also be sure to recycle this guide, either literally or by passing it on to another traveller for their trip.
+It’s also a great idea to offset the carbon emissions generated by any flights here.
+For walking and cycling tours and more tips on how to be a green traveler, check out visitlondon.com/green Also be sure to recycle this guide, either literally or by passing it on to another traveler for their trip.

 “London has more parks and green space than most major capital cities – great for relaxing away from the busy streets” Hannah, from Notting Hill visitlondon.com/outdoors.